-- Enter the amount of the following items from your Schedule NR, Column A, Line 44 that is included as income in Column B of any line of your Schedule NR. - August 1, 1969, valuation limitation - River Edge Redevelopment Zone and High Impact Business Dividend Subtraction - Ridesharing money and other benefits - Payment of life insurance, endowment, or annuity benefits received - Lloyd's plan of operation income if reported on your behalf on Form IL-1065 - Illinois Pre-Need Cemetery Sales Act trust income - Education loan repayments to primary care physicians - Reparations or other amounts received as a victim of persecution by Nazi Germany - Interest from obligations of Illinois state and local government - Vour child's interest income reported on federal Form 8814 - □ Military pay Enter the amount of military pay you received for duty in the U.S. Armed Forces.
-This income must be included in your federal adjusted gross income and in Column B, Line 5. - □ U.S. government obligations Enter the amount of any interest income from U.S. Treasury bonds, bills, notes, savings bonds, and U. S. agency interest you included in Column B, Line 6. - Distributive share of subtractions from a partnership, S corporation, trust, or estate - Enter the nonresident member's or beneficiary's share apportioned or allocated to Illinois and reported to you on Column B of the Schedule K-1-P or Schedule K-1-T from the partnership, S corporation, trust, or estate. - Expenses of federally tax-exempt income and federal credits -For expenses related to - ▶ federal credits, include the amount from Column A. - income that is exempt from federal taxation, multiply the amount in Column A by the percentage of that income included in Column B of your Schedule NR for the line on which this income was added back to your base income. - □ Special Depreciation subtraction Enter any amount you reported on Form IL-4562, Special Depreciation.
-If this depreciation was incurred in a business conducted - entirely in Illinois, include the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet. - Contributions made to a qualified Illinois ABLE account from your Schedule M, Other Additions and Subtractions for Individuals, Line 20. - Recovery of items previously deducted on federal Form 1040, Schedule A - Enter any amount from Column A that is included as income in Column B, Line 8 or Line 19.
+- Enter the amount of the following items from your Schedule NR, Column A, Line 44 that is included as income in Column B of any line of your Schedule NR. - ► August 1, 1969, valuation limitation - ► River Edge Redevelopment Zone and High Impact Business Dividend Subtraction - ► Ridesharing money and other benefits - Payment of life insurance, endowment, or annuity benefits received - ► Lloyd's plan of operation income if reported on your behalf on Form IL-1065 - ▶ Illinois Pre-Need Cemetery Sales Act trust income - ► Education loan repayments to primary care physicians Reparations or other amounts received as a victim of persecution by Nazi Germany - Interest from obligations of Illinois state and local government - ► Your child's interest income reported on federal Form 8814 - Military pay Enter the amount of military pay you received for duty in the U.S. Armed Forces.
+This income must be included in your federal adjusted gross income and in Column B. Line 5. - U.S. government obligations Enter the amount of any interest income from U.S. Treasury bonds, bills, notes, savings bonds, and U. S. agency interest you included in Column B, Line 6. - Distributive share of subtractions from a partnership, S corporation, trust, or estate Enter the nonresident member's or beneficiary's share apportioned or allocated to Illinois and reported to you on Column B of the Schedule K-1-P or Schedule K-1-T from the partnership, S corporation, trust, or estate. - Expenses of federally tax-exempt income and federal credits For expenses related to - ▶ federal credits, include the amount from Column A. - ▶ income that is exempt from federal taxation, multiply the amount in Column A by the percentage of that income included in Column B of your Schedule NR for the line on which this income was added back to your base income.